-- swapping or submitting placement allocation reviews if required - → arranging to attend the placement if you are unable to change the placement - ♦ organising and paying for any costs associated with parking, travel and accommodation - rearranging private work commitments - submitting clinical bursary or SQRH funding requests if required
+- swapping or submitting placement allocation reviews if required - → arranging to attend the placement if you are unable to change the placement - arranging child-minding - organising and paying for any costs associated with parking, travel and accommodation - rearranging private work commitments - submitting clinical bursary or SQRH funding requests if required

-If you do not accept the placement allocated to you, or withdraw or cancel a placement, you will be administratively dropped from the clinical course and will need to enroll in the next semester that the placement is available.
+If you do not accept the placement allocated to you, or withdraw or cancel a placement in an unacceptable timeframe, you will be administratively dropped from the clinical course and will need to enroll in the next semester that the placement is available.
 Depending on the timeframe, there may be a penalty associated with late withdrawals and cancellations of placement allocations.